JoseAngelMartinB/prediction-behavioural-analysis-ml-travel-mode-choice/README.md

 The `Models` folder contains a wrapper for the models used in this study.
 The wrapper is used to train and test the models, and to extract the behavioural indicators.
 The models used in this study are implemented in Python, using the [scikit-learn](http://scikit-learn.org/stable/) library, the [XGBoost](https://xgboost.readthedocs.io/en/latest/) library, and the [Biogeme](https://biogeme.epfl.ch/) library.

 The root folder contains the environment file with the Anaconda dependencies needed to execute the code.
 The `experiments_functions.py` file contains several functions that are needed during the experiments.
-Finally, the rest of the python files are used to execute the experiments.
+Finally, the rest of the Python files are used to execute the experiments.
 The files starting with `0-Preprocess-` are used to preprocess the original datasets.
 Next, the files starting with `1-` are used to tune the model hyperparameters, which are stored in `Data/adjusted-hyperparameters` folder.
-Finally, the files starting with `2-Experiment-1-3` and `2-Experiment-4` contains the code used to execute the experiments 1 to 3 and 4, respectively.
+Finally, the files starting with `2-Experiment-1-3` and `2-Experiment-4` contain the code used to execute the experiments 1 to 3 and 4, respectively.
 The calculations and figure generation are all run inside
 [Jupyter notebooks](http://jupyter.org/).